 PKINIT Public-Key Cryptography for Initial Authentication.
-The extension to the Kerberos protocol that
+The extension to the Kerberos protocol that provides a method for using public-key cryptography during initial authentication.

-PSC Payload Service Class Table, a MIB table that maps RTP payload Type to a Service Class Name.
+PSC Payload Service Class Table, a MIB table that maps RTP payload Type to a Service Class

+Name.